-The Marblehead Lighthouse will be celebrating its 200th Anniversary of the construction and lighting of the lighthouse over the next year.
+The Marblehead Lighthouse celebrated its 200th Anniversary of the construction and lighting of the lighthouse in 2022.

 The building of the lighthouse was completed in November 10, 1821 and was first officially lit on June 22, 1822.